arivolispark/pipeline/README.md

 Extend it to apply to any medication management based solutions and emergency medication management

 #Credits
-Deva from baba medicals India (Initial data)
+Deva from Baba Medicals India (Initial data)
-Catherin Croft Phd from Auckland University, for validating the results.
+Catherin Croft, Phd, Auckland University, New Zealand, for validating the results.

 ##References:
 - http://reference.medscape.com/drug/humalog-insulin-lispro-999005